TalimaVale/teamTALIMA_theGAME/readme.md

 ## What is teamTALIMA: theGAME?
 teamTALIMA: theGAME is an ongoing, open source, game development project. theGAME is an online multiplayer game set in an open world environment with RPG/adventure genre attributes.
 It is inspired from MMOs such as World of Warcraft and Guild Wars 2, adventure games such as The Legend of Zelda series, and open world games such as Skyrim and Minecraft (sandbox genre).

-> *Note:* While it will always be an online multiplayer game, there are no current plans to expand into a full MMO architecture.
+> *Note:* While always an online multiplayer game, there are no plans to expand into a full MMO architecture.

 theGAME is being developed by teamTALIMA community members as a learning project.
 Primary development tools include Unity3D, C#, and Photon Framework (handles network code).
 This repo is managed by Talima (community founder) and our Project Managers, but project contributions can be made by anyone interested in improving their game development skills and/or helping us to improve the project!